Cornelius Boyle: Civil War service

 When war broke out two months later, Boyle and the National Volunteers marched into Alexandria, Virginia to join the Confederate cause.
 Boyle brought his men on April 22, and was named a "Captain" and ordered to bring the men to Culpeper, Virginia where they arrived April 28.
 By May 6 Boyle had been granted a commission of Major, a rank he then held throughout the war.
 Initially under the command of Beauregard, Boyle was operating from a "small white cottage" next to the medical office in Camp Pickens near Manassas, where Lt.
 Col. George W. Lay wrote of Boyle's "peculiar duties at Manassas".

 In 1862, Gen. Robert E. Lee ordered Boyle to take command as Provost Marshal of the position at Gordonsville, Virginia where he would remain.
 Boyle was believed to have quickly fallen into espionage, given the railroad's passage through Gordonsville enabling messages in and out of DC, and his connections with people such as Rose O'Neal Greenhow.
 Boyle applied for a promotion on Aug 2 1862, but was denied.
 When Gen. A. R. Lawton tried to second Boyle to his Quartermastering duties, Gnl Lee wrote back that "Major Boyle was commissioned specially for the service on which he is now engaged.
 I know of no one who can take his place".

 In August 1862, a young nephew of Boyle's fled DC and took up with his uncle in Gordonsville briefly.

 On March 12, 1863, Lee ordered Gnl Joseph E. Johnston to build such structures as would help Boyle's men defend Gordonsville from possible cavalry charge.
 Lt.
 Charles R. Jones of the 55th NC Infantry and Capt.
 H.A.
 Chambers had served as Boyle's clerks, until the former was appointed Asst Provost Marshal at Petersburg, Virginia himself - before retiring to Tennessee as a newspaper editor.
 Boyle remained in charge of triaging and forwarding prisoners-of-war.

 On July 24, 1863, Judge Wylie ordered the confiscation of the property of a number of "rebel enemies", naming Boyle alongside John A. Campbell, Lavinia Boyle and others.
-In the final days of the war, Gnl Jubal Early borrowed a pair of pistols from Boyle as they fled the Shenandoah Valley.
+In the final days of the war, General Jubal Early borrowed a pair of pistols from Boyle as they fled the Shenandoah Valley.
 Boyle's wife, Fanny Greene, was also related to famed spy Thomas Greene whose two sons were in Mosby's Rangers - and at the time of her arrest she was carrying mail to be distribute to southern supporters.